 Board of Education

 The New Paltz Central School District exists for the children of the community.
 The focus of its programs and activities is the commitment to measured excellence and continuous growth and development for all.Board of Education DutiesThe Board has legal responsibility for the operation of the entire district.
 The Board established the policies under which the school district is operated, and the Superintendent of Schools is responsible for administering the school program within the context of these policies.The Board's duties are derived from the State Constitution, the laws of New York State, and rulings of the New York State Commissioner of Education.

 - The Board's four main areas of responsibility are:

-To establish all school district policies,
+- To establish all school district policies,

-To develop an annual budget for public approval,
+- To develop an annual budget for public approval,

 - To approve or disapprove the Superintendent's recommendations regarding many contracts the district must enter into.

-* Please note: Email sent to this address will be received by the full Board of Education, Superintendent, and District Clerk.
+* Please note: Email correspondence sent to this address is received by the full Board of Education, Superintendent, and District Clerk.
 Matters that are operational in nature and do not fall under the four main areas of Board Responsibility (listed above) will be forwarded to the Superintendent for action.
-Reponses on behalf of the Board of Education as directed by the Board President.Some files will require you to have Adobe® Acrobat® Reader® on your computer.
+Reponses on behalf of the Board of Education will be made by the Board President.Some files will require you to have Adobe® Acrobat® Reader® on your computer.
 If you do not have this free program, you can download it from the Adobe web site.